Kwannnnn/DiamondCaveGame/docs/game-design.md

 ![image](wireframes/game-design/map-1.png)

 After creating your team, you will go to the first level of the first world.
-This simple wireframe shows a few assets of the game to give you an idea.
+This simple wireframe shows a few game assets to give you an idea.
 A level has brown dirt blocks that the player can mine.
 The grey stones are one of the Objects that the player cannot mine.
 The diamonds need to be collected by the player, but the rocks can fall if you tunnel under them.
 You can see which level and world you're in on the top of the screen.
 And on the top right, you see the quit button, which will bring you back to the main menu.

 ### 5.2.2.
 In-game Quit menu

 ![image](wireframes/game-design/quit-menu.png)

-If you press the "Quit" button, you get to see your score, and it gives you two options.
+If you press the "Quit" button, you get to see your score, giving you two options.
 You can either play again or go back to the main menu.

 ### 5.2.3.
 Game over

 ![image](wireframes/game-design/death-screen.png)

-If you die, you get to see a quite similar screen to the quit menu screen, but there is a text saying that you died this time.
+If you die, you get to see a pretty similar screen to the quit menu screen, but a text says that you died this time.

 ## 6. Screenshots